 The semi-final draw will be 1v4 and 2v3 in each category.

 Each category final will be held over 18 holes.

 C. 2’s Sweep

 In general, a 2’s sweep will be run on all Club competitions for individual players with the exception of Open competitions.

-If no 2 is carded in a competition then the sweep money will be carried forward to the next qualifying competition.
+If no player has had a 2 at the selected hole then the sweep money will be carried forward to the next qualifying competition.